 Why are you replacing the satellite?
 Are you willing to go back to aerial?

-Yes, in the past aerial measurements have been used.
+In the past aerial measurements have been used for the WMM.
 Magnetometers were attached to the back of aircraft, but the operational costs were too high; however, this may no longer be the case.
 A feasible aerial concept, such as a fleet of solar-powered UAVs that could hover over different parts of the globe, could be a submission to MagQuest.

 Any platform other than a satellite seems to be more localized in terms of data acquisition, and having global coverage (i.e., UAVs) will likely be more time or resource consuming.
 How can we make sure airborne and terrestrial surveys are comparable to satellite?

-That is certainly a challenge with UAVs, sea-based systems, or ground-based systems on their own.
+That is a challenge with UAVs, sea-based systems, or ground-based systems on their own.
 Ultimately, the goal is global coverage and solutions should address ways to mitigate coverage gaps.
 For example, with solely ground-based sensors on land, gaps would be present in the ocean (and vice versa).
-It is possible to team up with other participants to help mitigate coverage challenges.
+It is possible to collaborate with other participants to help mitigate coverage challenges.

 How many ground observatories are used?

 The INTERMAGNET website lists all ground observatories and locations (e.g., see List of IMOs and Responsible GINs).
 MagQuest’s Additional Resources page provides additional relevant information.
-Also worth noting, magnetic observatories are currently used for both validating the model and calculating the model.
 The BGS typically uses 100-120 observatories to calculate their version of the model.

 For terrestrial observatories in particular, do you currently do processing across multiple disparate locations to help differentiate local field effects [crustal biases] from the actual Earth magnetic field?
 Or is the current per-observatory processing limited to a single observatory?

-Assuming this question of “local field effects” probably refers to crustal biases — yes, we need to know what the effects of the crustal field are at the observatory location before being able to calculate the WMM.
-Fortunately, we already do know the local field effects at existing observatories, because we have very good satellite data over the past two decades, so we are able to accurately calculate this crustal bias from recent satellite data by calculating models using both satellite and observatory data.
+Assuming this question of “local field effects” refers to crustal biases — yes, it is important to know what the effects of the crustal field are at the observatory location before calculating the WMM.
+The local field effects at existing observatories are already known as a result of satellite data from the past two decades, so it is possible to accurately calculate this crustal bias by calculating models using both satellite and observatory data.
 If, however, a solver proposes new observatories, it would be important to propose a method for how they would determine the crustal bias.
-5 This could be done as long as we have a satellite in space such as the SWARM mission, and this is information we could use in the future.
+This could be done as long as there is a satellite in space such as the SWARM mission, and this information could be used in the future.

 What is the difference between Earth’s magnetic field from local effects, such as metal and current?